aziksh-ospanov/APOLLO/README.md

-# Apollo Repair Framework
+# [NeurIPS 2025] Apollo Repair Framework

 ![Apollo Logo](assets/logo.png)

 ## Overview

 The codebase implements the Apollo framework, which uses an agentic approach to repair Lean4 code.
 It supports whole-proof generation models and integrates with Lean compiler via Lean REPL.
-For a full description of the framework and detailed algorithms, see our paper [“APOLLO: Automated LLM and Lean Collaboration for Advanced Formal Reasoning”](https://arxiv.org/abs/2505.05758) on arXiv.
+For a full description of the framework and detailed algorithms, see our paper [“APOLLO: Automated LLM and Lean Collaboration for Advanced Formal Reasoning”](https://openreview.net/forum?id=fxDCgOruk0) published at NeurIPS 2025.

 ![Apollo Pipeline](assets/pipeline.png)